gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 Hynek's worked example: international postal addresses.
 The "one table, all fields nullable" database shape is honest about storage but useless for business logic, because you end up checking `if field is None` everywhere.
 Replace it at the edge with tagged unions of per-country classes (`USAddress`, `IEAddress`), so a function receiving a `USAddress` knows which fields it can rely on.
-Make illegal states unrepresentable, and let [mypy](https://mypy-lang.org/) or [ty](https://docs.astral.sh/ty/) be the buffer between messy input and clean logic.
+Make illegal states unrepresentable, and let [mypy](https://mypy-lang.org/) be the buffer between messy input and clean logic.

 **Why people don't do this.** He pulled a line from Ed Montgomery's blog post *How I Build*: *"It's okay to have duplicated domain types for different layers of a project… types near the edge, like API schemas and database tables, are inherently less flexible.
-It's often better to explicitly map types between these layers rather than create a common type and allow the least flexible layer to calcify the rest."* Hynek called this slide his whole talk in one paragraph.
+It's often better to explicitly map types between these layers rather than create a common type and allow the least flexible layer to calcify the rest."* Hynek called this his whole talk in one slide.

 He closed on a broader point borrowed from Rich Hickey's [*Simple Made Easy*](https://www.infoq.com/presentations/Simple-Made-Easy/): **easy is not the same as simple**.
 Raw